Katajanokka: Plans

-There was a plan to build a house for architecture and design (Armi) in Katajanokka, with a architecture design competition held in 2001.
+There was a plan to build a house for architecture and design (Armi) in Katajanokka, with an architecture design competition held in 2001.
 The building would have been located next to the Stora Enso main office, in place of the Kanavaterminaali building.
 No funding could be found for the project and the organisations behind it parted ways, so the project was finally abandoned in 2006.
 In 2007 there was a plan for a hotel at the same site, named after Alvar Aalto and riding on his reputation, with the Swiss architecture bureau Herzog & de Meuron invited to design it.

 In 2006 there was a plan to build a bridge from Katajanokka to Laajasalo.
 The bridge would have been taken into use for trams and pedestrian traffic.
 In later versions the bridge was replaced with a tunnel, and a line going via Tervasaari and Sompasaari was found as an alternative route.
 Later, the Crown Bridges project was designed to pass through Hakaniemi.

 There was a plan to build premises for the Helsinki emergency dispatch centre in Katajanokka.
 However, the rent of the premises was seen as too high, and the emergency dispatch centre was moved to Kerava.
 A new user for the caves was found, but its identity has not been made public.
 Explosions during the excavation of the caves caused damage in the properties along Luotsikatu.